andrewrobinson/balanced-tomcat/README.md

 The build stage uses the published mymaven maven:3.8.2-jdk-11 directly.
 I didn't make it so there is no dockerfile here for it

+Dockerfile currently runs openjdk:11.0.4-jre-slim

-Dockerfile.multistage will become relevant hopefully
+Dockerfile.multistage will become relevant in the next branch hopefully